opentable/otj-metrics/readme.md

 Requirements
 ------------
 This component requires several classes to be injected.
-These are:
+The first several are:
 - `javax.management.MBeanServer`
 - `com.codahale.metrics.MetricRegistry`
 - `com.codahale.metrics.health.HealthCheckRegistry`